amarillion/fight-the-fluff/README.md

 # How to play

-Create a path by dragging tiles from the space ship.
+Create a path by dragging tiles from the top-right corner.
 You can click the L + R buttons (before dragging) to rotate a tile.

 The exploding bananas will appear from the space ship, and move along the path you created.
 If they reach a tower, they explode and deal damage.
-The goal of each level is to destroy all the towers, using the exploding bananas.
+The goal of each level is to destroy all the towers.

 Create a path, but be careful that the fluffs don't sabotage it.
 If the fluffs get too annoying, DRAG them away.

 The fluffs employ a powerful laser, that occasionally scorches a tile.
 These tiles are useless, but you can still get rid of them by dragging a fluff on top.